YANG007SUN/VBA-Stock-Ticker-Analysis/README.md

-# VBA-challenge
-VBA Stock Analysis
+# VBA Stock Analysis

- ## Instructions
+This project uses VBA script (_Stock Analysis Source Code.bas_) to analyze each stock in excel file in **Resources** folder.
+It will print out summary statistics after you run the program.

+### **Functionality of this program**
- * Create a script that will loop through all the stocks for one year and output the following information.
+* The script will loop through all the stocks in each worksheet for one year and output the following information.

    * The ticker symbol.